kimreijntjens/wekarunner/README.md

 ### usage ###

-Data file to build a model, or model file from weka.
+commandline:
+-f <data.arff>

+this is the file containing the unknown, yet to be classified instances.

 And a file that contains the instances to be classified.